 - Personal items are stored in assigned lockers before entry.

-GMAT Test Center Regulations 2025
+GMAT Test Centre Regulations 2025

 Rules are enforced at all Pearson VUE locations.
 Candidates must follow these instructions or risk removal from the exam.